-Waking up to a burning California
+In California, the apocalypse keeps getting worse

 An administration, that is, set on the short-term goal of removing any regulation that might stop a few rich people from padding their pockets -- all at the expense of the rest of us.
 It was a sad, lonely realization, one that people, say, in Flint, Michigan, must have had about their state government a long time ago.

-As I thought about it Monday morning, I realized that I'm angry, but also aware -- for now, for this year, the challenge is just to keep remembering that we deserve so much better.
+As I thought about it this morning, I realized I'm angry, but also aware -- for now, for this year, the challenge is just to keep remembering that we deserve so much better.
 I said to my husband: "It's only going to get worse for a while, so doublecheck the air masks."
 Listening to myself, I couldn't help but consider that it felt like a small metaphor for surviving the Trump era.
-I dusted the ash off our car, and took my son to camp.
+I dusted the ash off our car, and took my daughter to school.

 Related Content